About arc42

 Quality and/or Performance Features

-• Observability: Prometheus and Grafana enable basic monitoring of the backend services.
+• Observability: Prometheus and Grafana enable robust monitoring of the backend services.

 Mapping of Building Blocks to Infrastructure